 Store: Refrigerate in a plastic bag for up to 7 to 10 days—perhaps longer for some thicker-skinned peppers.

-Watch: Look for the size and color you want.
+Watch: Look for the size and colour you want.
 Most varieties start out green, then eventually begin to turn red, orange, or yellow, depending on the variety.
 For sweeter peppers, leave them on the plant longer.

 Harvest: Cut stems with a knife or snips.
 Do not twist or tear peppers from the plant.